OpsDataHub/data_analytics_portfolio/README.md

 <br>

 - **Communication & Presentation**
-  - Delivered **PowerPoint presentations for 100+ lessons** in both primary and FE education sectors in UK and US
+- Successfully delivered over 100 PowerPoint presentations to students in both primary and further education sectors in the UK and US.
-  - Presented weekly workshops to **20+ teams to update B2C stakeholders** at MyTutor on data-led insights
+- Conducted weekly workshops, effectively communicating data-led insights to 20+ teams of B2C stakeholders at MyTutor.
 - **Teamwork**
-  - Collaboarated with product and engineering teams at MyTutor to successfully **solve 30+ daily** technical site issues
+- Collaborated seamlessly with product and engineering teams at MyTutor to resolve 30+ daily technical site issues.
-  - Supported our Business Development team at FMIC to update signed **200+ contracts from dealers** in the AS/400 database
+- Provided crucial support to our Business Development team at FMIC, ensuring the accurate update of over 200 contracts from dealers within the AS/400 database.
 - **Problem Solving**
-  - Solved technical issues reported on JIRA that lead to **improving customer satisfaction on Google reviews from 3.8 to 4.0 out of 5**
+- Skillfully addressed technical issues reported on JIRA, resulting in a significant increase in customer satisfaction on Google reviews, elevating the rating from 3.8 to an impressive 4.0 out of 5.
-  - Created categories for product reports in our CRM system (Zendesk) to **collect data from 10,000+ daily customers**, improving accurate reporting at MyTutor
+- Implemented a systematic categorization system for product reports in our CRM system (Zendesk) to efficiently collect data from over 10,000 daily customers, enhancing the accuracy of reporting at MyTutor.
 - **Attention to Detail**
-  - Scrutinised up to **500 daily bookings** at Ocean Holidays, analysing for correct information extracted from Excel and comparing to transmittals received to **reach 97%+ score**
+- Diligently reviewed up to 500 daily bookings at Ocean Holidays, meticulously analyzing information extracted from Excel and cross-referencing it with transmittals received, achieving an exceptional accuracy score of 97% or higher.
-  - Extract data from the AS/400 database into Excel to format, removing duplicates and missing values to **provide to more than 200+ colleagues** across the EMEA business  at FMIC
+- Proficiently extracted and formatted data from the AS/400 database into Excel, eliminating duplicates and missing values, and shared this information with more than 200 colleagues across the EMEA business at FMIC.

 </details>